iTanuj/Project-6/README.md

 Port: 2200

 ## Get your server
-1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
+1. Start a new Ubuntu Linux server instance on Amazon Lightsail
 2. Choose OS and then Ubuntu
 3. Wait for it to start up